Eddie Howe issues update on Newcastle United’s Anthony Gordon

-Eddie Howe issues update on Newcastle United’s Anthony Gordon after ‘difficult’ experience against Everton
+Eddie Howe issues update on Newcastle United’s Anthony Gordon after ‘difficult’ Everton experience

-Eddie Howe’s revealed why he sent on Anthony Gordon late in Newcastle United’s 4-1 win over Everton.
+Eddie Howe’s revealed the thinking behind Anthony Gordon’s late cameo in Newcastle United’s 4-1 win over Everton.

+The Liverpool-born winger, signed in January in a £45million deal, was booed on to the pitch by home fans, who were unhappy with the manner of his mid-season departure.

-The 22-year-old was also booed off by Everton fans after a 4-1 win for third-placed Newcastle.
+Goron, 22, was also booed off by Everton fans after his new team won 4-1 thanks to two goals from Callum Wilson and strikes from Joelinton and Jacob Murphy.

-Howe had spoken to Gordon about his return to the stadium the day before the game.
+Howe had spoken to Gordon about his return to the stadium the day before the game to ensure he was ready to “handle the environment” at Goodison Park.

 “I’m guessing here, but I’d imagine it was difficult for him,” said United’s head coach.
 “I had a chat with him at length yesterday, and I was confident that he would be able to handle the environment after speaking with him.